-This section of your homeowners declaration page will essentially add or delete coverage to your policy.
-For example, above we talked about jewelry or fine art being considered as “riders”.
-A standard homeowners policy doesn’t cover certain things of high value- so if someone stole your $12,000 engagement ring, you’d be out of luck.
+This section of your homeowner’s declaration page will essentially add or delete coverage to your policy.
+For example, above, we talked about jewelry or fine art being considered as “riders.”
+A standard home insurance policy doesn’t cover certain things of high value- so if someone stole your $12,000 engagement ring, you’d be out of luck.
 A rider will provide additional coverage for a high-value item, like an engagement ring) and you’ll be charged extra on your policy (example: typically 1-2% of an engagement ring’s value).

 Some items that may show up in this section include:

-- HO-3: This is the standard, basic homeowners policy that covers your contents on a named perils basis, meaning there is a specific list of accidents that will and will not be covered.
+- HO-3: This is the standard, basic homeowners policy that covers your contents on a named perils basis, meaning a specific list of accidents will and will not be covered.
 It will vary between carriers, but some examples of covered perils are theft, wind, and fire.
-Examples of HO-3 policy exclusions are: earthquakes, sewer backup, and sinkholes.
+Examples of HO-3 policy exclusions are earthquakes, sewer backup, and sinkholes.
 HO-3 policies are limited to coverage outside the home only.

 - HO-5: This policy is considered an open peril policy which means that you’ll have coverage against almost any risk posed against your home AND the contents inside your home.
-There are certain exclusions, but the main advantage with an HO-5 policy is that it doesn’t specify between home content and structure.
-For example, if you spilled a glass of red wine on your brand new carpet, replacement carpet would be fully covered under an HO-5 policy, but not an HO-3.
+There are specific exclusions, but the main advantage of an HO-5 policy is that it doesn’t specify between home content and structure.
+So, for example, if you spilled a glass of red wine on your brand new carpet, the replacement carpet would be fully covered under an HO-5 policy but not an HO-3.

 - HO-4: This policy is specific for renters and covers only belongings and personal liability.

-- Water/Sewer Backup: This coverage provides protection to your home if there are any damages from the backup of water or materials from a sewer, sump pump, or drain.
+- Water/Sewer Backup: This coverage protects your home if there are any damages from the backup of water or materials from a sewer, sump pump, or drain.
 It is not the same as flood insurance (you will have to buy a separate flood insurance policy).